Cambridge District Scout Archive

 Requisitioned Head Quarters

 5th, 23rd, 60th (Junior and Senior HQs) 11th, District HQ Many other Groups had the rooms they hired taken for ‘recreational facilities in connection with evacuees’.
+The Perse camp at West Runton, probably out of bounds being directly on the north Norfolk coast, was requisitioned.

 1941 The Military came and inspected the building again.
 ‘Grafton Street residents proposed to petition for the use of the cellars in raids.’